soequelle/Sinatra-Casts/README.md

     cd Sinatra-Casts;
     # Now, RVM should install Ruby with an empty Gemset...

-    # Install bundler to manage gems
+    # Install bundler, and gems
     gem install bundler;

-    # Install all the project gems
     bundle install;

     # Start using it!